lpjr03/JAVA_ASD_EXAM/README.md

 ## JAVA PROJECT FOR "AUTOMATED SOFTWARE DELIVERY" EXAM

-This application manages a car insurance company.
+This application manages a car registrations company.

 Build done with:
 - Maven